Reading a file line by line in Bash

 done

-3. The IFS Variable and read Command:
+3. Using the IFS Variable with the read Command

 IFS=$'\n'